kyngs/libby-gradle-plugin/README.md

 # libby-gradle-plugin

-A solution to easily download dependencies at runtime with Gradle and [Libby](https://github.com/AlessioDP/libby).
+A solution to easily download dependencies at runtime with Gradle and my fork of [Libby](https://github.com/kyngs/libby).

 ## How to use